 What is a salvage car?

-There are four different categories for cars that have sustained damage on the roads – two of which are focused on scrap cars, and two on salvage cars.
+In the UK there are four different categories for cars that have sustained damage on the roads – two of which are focused on scrap cars, and two on salvage cars.
 It’s important to be aware of what category the salvage car you’re considering buying is, since this can affect insurance and other aspects of buying the vehicle.

 Category B vehicles will have sustained extensive damage but, unlike Cat A, will have some parts that are salvageable and able to be used in other cars.